JVResende/weatherApp/README.md

 ## 📄 About

-Weather app, where the user have to sign in using a valid email and password, then go to the home page and search for the current weather off any city in the world.
+Weather app, where the user has to sign in using a valid email and password, then go to the home page and search for the current weather off any city in the world.

 ## 📱 Screens